epistemex/vdj-data/README.md

 This package can also be a building block to make software handling VDJ information.
 You can easily build graphical front-ends using HTML and local server, or Electron etc.

-It's free for your personal use (private or professionally), but feel free to consider [donating](https://issuehunt.io/r/silverspex) to the project to keep it going.
+It's free for your personal use (private or professionally).
+There are no obligations, but feel free to consider [donating](https://issuehunt.io/r/silverspex/vdj-data) to the project to keep it going.

 Prerequisites
 -------------